ProwlEngine/Prowl/Prowl.Editor/Profiling/PROFILING_MODEL.md

 - `Label` (mesh/material name), `MaterialName`, `MeshName`, `Layer`, `Position`
 - `Registered`, `Culled` - same booleans that feed the always-on view-level counts
-- `Draws` - every draw/dispatch call this object issued (can be more than one if the object's draws straddled a pipeline rebind)
+- `DrawStart`, `DrawEnd` - the range of indices into the owning `ProfiledPipelineSwitch.Draws` this object claims (can span more than one draw if the object's draws straddled a pipeline rebind); use `ProfiledPipelineSwitch.GetDraws(obj)` rather than slicing `Draws` by hand

 ### DrawCall level (`ProfiledDrawCall`)

 One per `RecordDraw`/`RecordDispatch` call:

 - `Draw` or `Dispatch` (`DrawCallInfo?`/`DispatchCallInfo?`, whichever kind this call was)
+- `TriangleCount` (computed property, not stored) - CPU-side estimate for this one draw, see [Triangle count](#triangle-count-two-tiers-not-one-number). `null` for dispatches and indirect draws
 - `Culled`
 - `ReferenceBuffers` - vertex/index/bound buffers this draw referenced (`RecordDrawBuffers`), each with a `SnapshotResourceID` that's only valid (non-default) when a capture is armed